yeqwep/notion-defold-sync/README.md

 This is a **Defold Editor Script** that allows you to directly import Notion databases into a Defold project and export them as **Lua tables** or **JSON**, optimized for in-game usage.

-Game data such as item masters, enemy stats, and localized text can be managed in Notion and seamlessly synced with a single click from the Defold editor—no external tools required.
+Game data such as item masters, enemy stats, and localized text can be managed in Notion and synced from within the Defold Editor—without relying on external tools.

 ![Overview Screenshot](docs/images/overview.png)